Dear Team USA friends and peers,

 I want to congratulate us on being here.
 We are a unique group who have a common thread of doing well in athletic competition when a 3rd party system of judgment gave us high marks.
 How we got those marks, though, is a mixture of unique tales.

-Some of us were born with genetic gifts that almost made success an expectation.
+Some of us on Team USA were born with genetic gifts that almost made success an expectation.
 We were both with the ability to go, and using the word go, I mean REALLY go.
 We are lean and have long legs and a high VO2 max that makes no sense for someone of our age.
 We were not the best at the crafts of swim, bike or run, but we trained just enough to be better than most everyone else.
 Many of our peers who work their butts off in their training finish behind us, as they couldn’t compete with our genetic physiology.
 You know who you are Dave C, Marcus A and Geri L.

-Some of us are the essence of sports science.
+Some of us on Team USA are the essence of sports science.
 We train focused exclusively on science, and it works.
 Despite our increasing age, we seem to keep getting better.
 We learned to make our hard days SUPER hard.
 Bricks for us are more than a building material for a house.
 They are the building material of our bodies, perhaps several times a week.
 By brick I mean race paced effort or better and not some “turn the legs over” sort of 30-minute workout that coaches give their hopefuls who want to do well.
 We go to camps and we are all in with our nutrition, recovery and workouts.
 And, we kill it on every stage.
 You know who you are Kirsten S, Patty PR, and David E.

-Yet, amongst us are some who have been dealt a less-than-stellar deck of genetic cards.
+Yet, amongst us on Team USA are some who have been dealt a less-than-stellar deck of genetic cards.
 Some of us had horrible life stories before introduction to multisport endurance racing.
 We have no hope of winning a medal at nationals or worlds, but we love all that goes with participation.
 We do more than pay for the police.
 We are the lights in the sky.
 We are the essence of overcoming adversity.
 To this point, I have used partial names.
 Game over.
 Kimee Armour, you change a generation of people by being you.
 You will soon be my favorite podcast.

 Some of us have both genetics and train using science.
 We combine this with memebership in the “prime of our lives,” club.
 We are the ones that make the rest of us look good on the international stage, convincing announcers that all of us were meant to be endurance racers.
 We have the best blend of body and fitness, mixed with work ethic and discipline.
 We show up in records books.

-On race day, I hate you and your elite peers, especially when we compete at the same time.
+On race day for Team USA, I hate you and your elite peers, especially when we compete at the same time.
 Yet, you are often my friend.
 My perception of your success makes this process worth it.
 For those of you who read my blogs, you already know this.
 Gael L, Emma P and Allister B, you are getting a personal copy.
 Thanks for talking to me as just another athlete.
 Thanks for setting the bar so high.
 God, I wish I could ride at 50 kph on race day.

 The truth is that I am jealous of your gifts.
 I can’t hang with you on race day, but I want to.